 Response will be returned to you in the form of JSON.
 JSON is the only format we use.
 The JSON string will be formatted as follows for all responses.
-For error responses the resultSet node will not exist.
+For error responses the resultSet array will not exist.
 For a full description of the API response, see "Overview of the Tenon API Response".

 Notes For Your Success

-- All tests contain what we calla a 'certainty' score.
-This is described in both "Understanding API Request Parameters" and "Overview of the Tenon API Response".
+- All tests contain what we call a 'certainty' score.
+This is described in both "Understanding API Request Parameters" and "Overview of the Tenon Test API Response".
 Items with a low certainty score are likely to become white noise in the report output.
 On a practical level you may want to accept only items with a high certainty score.
 Be careful that you may be filtering valid results.

 - We do not recommend that you cache or store the error information (title, description, etc.) because it is highly likely that the tests, titles, and descriptions will vary and evolve over time.
 As we develop and improve the testing and reporting this information is also likely to improve.
 Storing it will mean you don't have the latest and best information.

 Remember, a publicly accessible URL is always best because it allows us to test the real page as it would be experienced by the user.

 Getting the most out of the Test API

 - Test early, test often.
 Accessibility issues are best if they're avoided entirely, so test your code as you develop, not after it is already deployed.
 Post deployment remediation is much more expensive than avoiding the problem in the first place.
 This is the entire reason why we've created an API rather than a fully-featured standalone system.